TelenorStartIoT/tutorials/01-fipy-udp/README.md

    * program the dev kit and send data to MIC over Telenor's excellent 4G LTE-M or NB-IoT network
    * view your data in MIC

-You can also find a lot of info related to the FiPy on Pycom's own documentation site: [Pycom's own documentation](https://docs.pycom.io/gettingstarted/).
+You can also find a lot of info related to the FiPy on Pycom's own documentation site: https://docs.pycom.io/gettingstarted/

 ## Contents